22 Alumni men started the Harvard Club of Boston with annual dues set at $5.

 A $16 million renovation of the Back Bay Clubhouse will modernize the venerable building.

-Throughout history – An impressive list of dignitaries have visited the Club including Eleanor Roosevelt, Robert Frost, Henry Kissinger, William Taft, Walter Lippman, Arnold Schwarzenegger, Julia Child, Barbara and Pres Herbert Walker Bush, President Jimmy Carter and King of Jordan to name a few.
+Throughout history – An impressive list of dignitaries have visited the Club including Eleanor Roosevelt, Robert Frost, Henry Kissinger, William Taft, Walter Lippman, Arnold Schwarzenegger, Julia Child, Barbara and President George H.W.
+Bush, President Jimmy Carter, President Bill Clinton and King of Jordan to name a few.

 Ongoing – Our original mission is as viable today as ever: ” to encourage the social, intellectual and athletic interests of its members; promote the welfare of Harvard University; assist worthy students with financial aid; and foster the Harvard spirit in all Harvard men and women.”